 Volcanoes are found on every single continent on the planet.
 About 1,500 volcanoes are still active today.

-So, as important as volcanoes are to our survival, you may be wondering how they’re formed.
+So, as important as they are to our survival, you may be wondering how volcanoes are formed.

 Composition of Magma